-A robust roasting tin is essential for cooking Sunday roasts, midweek traybakes and more.
+A robust roasting tin is essential for cooking Sunday roasts, midweek traybakes, and – of course – Christmas dinner.
 As such, it’s important not to purchase this indispensable kitchen staple without doing some homework.
 Buy right and it should give you years of faultless use and still be easy to clean.

-Most roasting tins come with lengthy guarantees to indicate their manufacturers’ faith in their longevity and we guarantee you won’t regret buying a quality pan.
+Most roasting tins come with lengthy guarantees to indicate their manufacturers' faith in the longevity and we guarantee you won’t regret buying a quality pan.

 To find the best, we tested a range of oven roasting tins, ranging from budget buys to those costing more than £150, and most performed adequately when cooking a set recipe of chicken thighs with garlic cloves, potatoes and onion rings.

 We picked out the tins that helped make an even roast, crisping veg and adding a crunchy edge to spuds without burning on the sides or warping when we carried the food from oven to counter.
-Every tin in our final selection scored well for browning without sticking.
+Every tin in our final selection also scored well for browning without sticking.
+Read on for our recommendations.

 Jump to section: